Storied run in 1st-ever appearance at NCVF National Championships earns Lopes championship trophy

 Once the deciding point hit the back corner of the Tigers’ side of the court to give the Lopes their first-ever crown, the celebration ensued… quickly.
 Then the Lopes had to rush to get to the Denver Airport to barely catch their scheduled flights, and once back in Phoenix, concentrate on Finals Week.

 For Castaneda, who was one of four Lopes named to the NCVF All-Tournament Team (she and Lauren Damour were 2nd Team, while Amanda Cassidy was a 1st Team selection), she will return in August to try to defend a title with a somewhat new roster.
-For Brunt, who organized and began the program with a few of her friends three years ago, and ended her career Saturday by being named the NCVF Tournament’s Most Valuable Player, she’ll earn her diploma this week, and leave knowing what it took to bring an entire volleyball program to the pinnacle in a short amount of time.
+For Brunt, who organized and began the program with a few of her friends three years ago, and ended her career Saturday by being named the NCVF 2019 National Player of the Year, she’ll earn her diploma this week, and leave knowing what it took to bring an entire volleyball program to the pinnacle in a short amount of time.

 “I’m very humbled, because we’ve always had a really good program, but I don’t think we would’ve won a title without this set of girls this year,” said Brunt.
 “I’m just really proud to know every one of them.
 I didn’t want it to be over!
 I love volleyball, I love this team, and I love this school a lot.
 It’s all really awesome.”